← Back to CROtricks

 Your unsubscribe page is a retention opportunity

 Most unsubscribe pages just say goodbye.
-Smart ones offer alternatives and save 10-15% of churning users.
+Smart ones offer alternatives and save a meaningful share of churning users.

 Prioritize above-the-fold rendering